 Royal icing is a style of icing that dries hard to the touch.
 It consists mainly of powdered sugar, egg whites (or meringue powder), and water.
 The meringue is what allows the icing to dry hard, making it an excellent style of icing to transport!
 In order to achieve different designs, the consistency of the royal icing is adjusted by using more or less water.
 You can read all about it in my ultimate guide to royal icing!

 What is Buttercream?

 Buttercream is a type of frosting that is used on a variety of desserts including cookies, cakes, and cupcakes.
 As in the name, the main ingredient of buttercream is, in fact, butter.
 Combining butter with a type of sugar (most often powdered sugar) is the basis for a good buttercream frosting.
 You can add milk, cream, extracts, and other flavorings to your buttercream.
-(If you like margaritas, give my Margarita Buttercream Frosting if you want to give those a try!
+I have a recipe for Almond Buttercream Frosting and Margarita Buttercream Frosting if you want to give those a try!

 Buttercream is often more challenging to transport, as it doesn’t dry as hard as royal icing does.
 Depending on the recipe, the buttercream can crust over on the exterior.
 This is something you may want to achieve if you plan on transporting.

 Where are you Transporting your Frosted Cookies?

 The next major question when deciding the best method for transferring frosted cookies, is where you will be taking them?
 Is this an order that will be delivered?
 Will you be taking them to a party or event?
 For a vacation or a family party?
 Will this be a gift?
 Once this question is answered - read on for some tips, tricks, and ideas for cookie transport.

 Transporting cookies in Bakery Boxes